Fri 17 June 09:00

 Registration required

-Please bring comfortable clothes
+Please bring comfortable clothesas well as:

 Presentation Reclaiming the Critical Space